Special Announcement For Students Admitted for Fall 2022:

 Classes are a small enough size that allows for faculty to get to know students.
 It will depend, of course, on the kind of visibility the student seeks.
 Some students prefer high visibility, some low.
 There is room for all.

 One of the hallmarks of CEE at Berkeley is the extremely high caliber of teaching among its faculty.
 Course evaluations indicate that CEE faculty members are some of the best teachers on campus.
 Part of being a good teacher involves being concerned for whether your students understand the material as well as concern for students’ welfare.
 CEE faculty do both.

 In the College of Engineering, you will have 3 advisers.
-You have a faculty adviser, with whom you will meet at least once per semester to approve your choice of courses.
+You have a faculty adviser, who is available to you as a resource for class selection and career advice.
 You have a College of Engineering adviser, who tracks your progress and makes sure you have met all requirements necessary for graduation.
 And you have a CEE staff adviser, who can advise you on your schedule.
 The CEE adviser can suggest course pairings that will prevent you from taking too heavy of a course load.
 S/he can also direct you to research opportunities, to the competition teams, to student organizations, and/or to many campus resources.

 Many CEE students say that the CEE department feels like home base.
 No matter what is going on for them, they know that they can show up in Davis Hall and they will be greeted by faculty, staff, and other students.